 There are no qualifications that make you a leader

-You can’t go and get a “leadership” degree and you can’t sit an exam to prove that you’re any good at it either.
-This differs from many professions because you can’t go and build a bridge without being an Engineer and you can’t perform heart surgery unless you have some medical training.
+You can’t go and get a “leadership” degree.
+You can’t sit an exam to prove that you’re any good at it either.
+This differs from many professions.
+You can’t go and build a bridge without being an Engineer.
+You certainly can’t perform heart surgery unless you have some medical training.
 But sure, go ahead and be a manager, that’s fine.

-I’ve often also seen leaders appointed because they are the best at the technical aspects of their job, but this actually says nothing about their capabilities as a people manager.
-In fact, some of the worst leaders I’ve met have been technically very strong, but this is no reason to promote them to management.
+I’ve often also seen leaders appointed because they are the best at the technical aspects of their job.
+This actually says nothing about their capabilities as a people manager.
+In fact, some of the worst leaders I’ve met have been technically very strong.
+It is no reason to promote them to management.

 How do you increase the accountability of leadership to address these issues?